Mushymato/MiscMapActionsProperties/README.md

 - Use `velocity` to increase how far the player shoots into/out of the pool, default 8
 - Use `soundcue` to change the sound of entering/exiting the pool, by default it is `pullItemFromWater`

+#### mushymato.MMAP_FarmHouseUpgrade

+- Can be used as TriggerAction
+- Makes the farmhouse upgrade overnight, as if robin finished constructing it today.

 #### mushymato.MMAP_If \<GSQ\> ## \<if-case\> [## \<else-case\>]

 - Can be used as either Action or TouchAction